ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

 Unresolved Questions
 --------------------
 * Is this really the best syntax?
-I am uncomfortable at stealing both underscored-identifiers and ``::?``.
-  How painful is it to do so?

 * Is this design too elaborate?
 I have a tendency to build elaborate but expressive edifices.
 Perhaps there is a sweet spot closer to the ground here.